aalexa201222/C.I.M-Biomedical-Warehouse-Stock-Tracker/README.md

 Step 2: Copy the path of the landingpage.html file in the Project Folder <br>
 Step 3: Paste it on the URL bar of a browser

-## User Guide: Main Screens and Features of ParkPick
+## User Guide: Main Screens and Features

 ### Landing Page:

-The first page you see upon entering the application, you will be given the option to either Log In to their account, Sign Up to create a new ParkPick account, or make a one time payment to bypass the need of having an account to make a quick payment.
-Each button will redirect you to the Log In, Sign Up and One Time Payment pages respectively.
-For any inquiries a “Contact Us’ option is also available in case any issues come up.
+The first page you see upon entering the application, you will be given the option to either Log In to their account, Sign Up to create a new account

 ### Sign Up: